Arithmeticity of the Kontsevich--Zorich monodromies of certain families of square-tiled surfaces: Preliminaries

-An origami $(M,\omega)$ has \emph{arithmetic}, resp. \emph{thin} Kontsevich--Zorich (KZ) monodromy (in the sense of Sarnak \cite{Sarnak}) if its KZ monodromy has finite, resp. infinite index in $G(\mathbb{Z})$, where $G$ is the Zariski closure of its KZ monodromy.
+An origami $(M,\omega)$ has \textit{arithmetic}, respectively \textit{thin} Kontsevich--Zorich monodromy (in the sense of Sarnak \cite{Sarnak}) if its Kontsevich--Zorich monodromy has finite, respectively infinite index in $G(\mathbb{Z})$, where $G$ is the Zariski closure of its Kontsevich--Zorich monodromy.
+Since for two origamis $(M,\omega)$ and $A \cdot (M,\omega)$ in the same $\SL(2,\Z)$-orbit their Kontsevich--Zorich monodromies are conjugated, either both are arithmetic or both are not arithmetic.
+Hence it suffices to restrict to $\SL(2,\Z)$-orbits.